invalidusrname/adventofcode/2018/ruby/README.md

 # Advent of Code

-Solutions for 2018 done in Ruby
+Solutions for [Advent of Code 2018](https://adventofcode.com/2018) done in Ruby

 ## Setup